BabylonJS/Extensions/Amp360Video/README.md

 }
 ```

-## Change the camera FOV
+## Changing the camera FOV
-By default the plugin is delivered with a camera of a 1.2 radians fov.
+By default the plugin is delivered with a camera of a 1.18 radians fov.

 In order to change it if needed, you can specify a different value in your options: